 You might never use high competition keywords again!
 However, the WA Keyword Tool is not available for starter members but there is a free alternative that is just as awesome!

-JAAXY doesn’t have a sort option like the WA Keyword Tool, however, it does have an SEO column which gives you a score out of 100 on how likely a keyword will rank on the first page of Google.
+JAAXY doesn’t have a sort option like the WA Keyword Tool, however, it does have an SEO column that gives you a score out of 100 on how likely a keyword will rank on the first page of Google.